 As our derivative stock appreciation rights are subject to fair value liability accounting, we revalue the instrument at each reporting date and recognize changes in the fair value of the derivative liability as a component of Other Income (Expense) included in our Consolidated Statements of Operations.
-The earnings effect of the fair value adjustment at each reporting date is sensitive to changes in our stock price volatility.
-At March 31, 2017, a 1% increase in our stock price volatility used to determine the fair value of our stock appreciation rights would result in recognition of \$0.3 million of additional derivative instrument unrealized loss.
+The earnings effect of the fair value adjustment at each reporting date is sensitive to changes in our stock price.
+At June 30, 2017, a \$1.00 increase in our stock price used as an input to determine the fair value of our stock appreciation rights would result in recognition of \$3.0 million of additional derivative instrument unrealized loss.